MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-request-behalf.md

     > If approval is required, you will also see the option to **Bypass approval stage if manager is the requestor and approver (preview)**.
 1. Save your policy.

-## Request access on behalf of your employees
+## Approve access on behalf of employee requested by manager

-As a manager of an employee assigned an access package, you'd do the following steps to request access on their behalf:
+When a manager requests an access package on behalf of an employee, you'd do the following steps to approve access:

 1. Sign in to the My Access portal at [https://myaccess.microsoft.com](https://myaccess.microsoft.com).
 For US Government, the domain in the My Access portal link is `myaccess.microsoft.us`.